ropensci/refsplitr/paper.md

 ---
-title: 'Refnet: Thomson Reuters Web of Knowledge/Science and ISI Reference Data Tools'
+title: 'refnet: Tools for organization and visualization of data from the Web of Science (Clarivate Analytics) and Scopus (Elsevier) bibliometric databases'
 tags:
   - tagone
   - tagtwo